ahmedmumdouh/DBMS-Bash-Script/README.md

 - Use SQL Mode
 - Exit

-Up on user Connect to Specific Database, there will be new Screen with this Menu:
+##Up on user Connect to Specific Database, there will be new Screen with this Menu:
 - List Tables
 - Create Table
-        -> with Column (Name + DataType ( int ot string ) + Size) and PK in the 1st Column (Default)
+        - with Column (Name + DataType ( int ot string ) + Size) and PK in the 1st Column (Default)
 - Drop Table
 - Updata Table
-        -> Cell with PK selection
+        - Cell with PK selection
-        -> Multi-Row-Values with PK selection
+        - Multi-Row-Values with PK selection
-        -> Multi-Col-Values without PK selection
+        - Multi-Col-Values without PK selection
 - Insert into Table
-        -> Insert New Record Values
+        - Insert New Record Values
-        -> Alter Add Column(s)
+        - Alter Add Column(s)
 - Delete From Table
-        -> Delete Entire Row with PK selection
+        - Delete Entire Row with PK selection
-        -> Alter Drop Column
+        - Alter Drop Column
-        -> Truncate Table
+        - Truncate Table
 - Select From Table
-        -> Select Entire Row with PK selection
+        - Select Entire Row with PK selection
-        -> Select Cell with PK selection
+        - Select Cell with PK selection
-        -> Select Multi-Cell with PK selection
+        - Select Multi-Cell with PK selection
-        -> Select Column without PK selection
+        - Select Column without PK selection
-        -> All
+        - All
 - Display Table (Meta Data)
 - Back to MainMenu

-SQL Mode :
+##SQL Mode :
 -